MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-proxy.md

 For US Government offerings, see [Get started with US Government offerings](../us-govt-gcc-high.md).

-## Test proxy connectivity
+## Test connectivity

 The Defender for Identity sensor requires network connectivity to the Defender for Identity service running in Azure.
 Most organizations control access to the internet via firewall or proxies.

 When using a proxy, you can allow access port 443 via a single URL.
 For more information, see [Required ports](prerequisites.md#required-ports)

-After the proxy has been configured to allow the sensor access to the Defender for Identity service, do the following steps to confirm that everything is working as expected.
+Do the following steps to confirm that everything is working as expected.
 Perform this procedure either before you deploy the sensor, or if the sensor experiences connectivity issues after being installed.

-**To test your proxy settings**:
+**To test your connectivity settings**:

+1. Open a browser.

-1. Open a browser using the same proxy settings being used by the sensor.
+    If you're using a proxy, make sure that your browser uses the same proxy settings being used by the sensor.
 For example, if the proxy settings are defined for **Local System**, you'll need to use PSExec to open a session as **Local System** and open the browser from that session.

 1. Go to: `https://<your_workspace_name>sensorapi.atp.azure.com`, where `<your_workspace_name>` is the name of your Defender for Identity workspace.